 However, it is important to understand that these estimated 2017 emissions used by EPA in its modeling effort are inflated as compared to the actual 2017 CEM-reported EGU emissions.
 As is shown in EPA's trends found in Exhibit D to these comments, when the CSAPR-modeled 2017 annual EGU emissions are compared to the actual CEM-reported 2017 annual EGU emissions, it becomes apparent there is a significant domain-wide overestimation (129,000 annual tons NO_x) of the predicted emissions for this category.
-The modeled values from state-to-state vary between overand under-estimated, domain-wide, CEM-reported annual NO_x ranging from 158% overestimation (2017 actual emissions are 61% of modeled emissions) for Pennsylvania to 54% underestimation (2017 actual emissions are 118% of modeled emissions) for Virginia with a domain-wide overestimation of 18% (129,553 tons) of annual NO_x emissions from EGUs.
+The modeled values from state-to-state vary between overand under-estimated, domain-wide, CEM-reported annual NO_x ranging from 158% overestimation (2017 actual emissions are 118% of modeled emissions) for Virginia with a domain-wide overestimation of 18% (129,553 tons) of annual NO_x emissions from EGUs.
 Exhibit D also shows total annual anthropogenic VOC emissions are predicted to decline by 9% between 2011 and 2017 over the CSAPR domain and by 15% (an additional 1.43 million tons) between 2011 and 2023.

 Having demonstrated that ozone precursors have been trending down and are expected to continue to do so, the Alpine Geophysics report (Exhibit D) clearly establishes that all alternative maintenance monitor criteria set forth in EPA's October 19, 2018, guidance memo have been satisfied for all three monitors.
 When current data are applied to the various criteria identified by EPA, all three monitors should be considered as a maintenance monitor for purposes related to the 2015 ozone NAAQS.
-This analysis of maintenance monitors in combination with MOG's 4km modeling, confirm that in 2023 Maryland and the NYNA will have no nonattainment or maintenance monitors.
+This analysis of maintenance monitors in combination with MOG's 4km modeling, confirm that in 2023 there will be no nonattainment or maintenance monitors in the OTR.